 Hi, I'm Danny.
 I'm a design lead of accessibility apps at Google.
 I live in Seattle with my wife and dog Winky.
-In my free time, I enjoy parks, making art, educating myself, activism, concerts, and cooking/food/restaurants.
+In my free time, I enjoy parks, making art, educating myself, activism, concerts, and cooking.
 If you would like to chat or collaborate, reach me at danfarra@gmail.com.
 (LinkedIn)

 You're welcome to follow me on YouTube, TikTok, X, Instagram.